 As of the date of issuance of the financial statements, the Agency's operations have not been significantly impacted, however, the Agency continues to monitor the situation.
-No impairments were recorded as of the balance sheet date as no triggering events or changes in circumstances had occurred as of yearend; however, due to significant uncertainty surrounding the situation, management's judgement regarding this could change in the future.
+No impairments were recorded as of the statement of financial position date as no triggering events or changes in circumstances had occurred as of yearend; however, due to significant uncertainty surrounding the situation, management's judgement regarding this could change in the future.